 1. Get Recommendations

 To find a reliable home security company, ask around.
 Talk to friends, family members, and coworkers who have home security systems and ask if they like them.
-You can also use review sites like Angie’s List and Yelp to find legitimate companies in your area and see how their customers feel about them, or check out the detailed reviews at A Secure Life.
+You can also use review sites like Angie’s List and Yelp to find legitimate companies in your area and see how their customers feel about them, or check out detailed reviews online.

 Here are a few specific questions to ask people about their security companies: